bburan/NEUS642/181009_updates.md

+# Short description

 The exercise for this week requires a few additional packages installed to the `NEUS642` environment.
 To install these, open an Anaconda prompt and run the following:

 	conda activate NEUS642
-	conda install cython 'testpath<0.4'
+	conda install cython pillow
 	pip install czifile

+If you get the following error message when trying to install `czifile`:

+	pip._vendor.pkg_resources.RequirementParseError: Invalid requirement, parse error at "'; extra '"

+You need to run ([according to StackOverflow](https://stackoverflow.com/questions/52582563/pip-install-attributeerror-distinfodistribution-dep-map):

+	conda install 'testpath<0.4'

+Once you do that, run:

+	pip install czifile

+# Long description (i.e., how do you figure this out on your own?)

 How do you know you need to do these in this order?
+Usually installing third-party Python libraries are not this complicated.
+For whatever reason, `czifile` is a particularly complicated package to install.
 We know that we need to install czifile for the exercise.
 I typically try `conda install` first to see what happens:

 	conda install czifile